paulamib123/JournalWise/README.md

     ➡️ none

 ## 🚀 Full Stack ML pipeline
-1. Scrapes text data from Reddit using praw
+1. Scrapes text data related to mental health / journal entries from Reddit using the RedditAPI
 2. Labels text data using rule based methods and LLMs
-3. Preprocesses and cleans text data (nltk)
+3. Preprocesses and cleans text data using NLTK
 4. Performs exploratory data analysis (EDA)
 5. Implements a baseline Logistic Regression Moddel model for classification
-6. Handles data balance with data augmentation techniques (nlpaug)
+6. Handles data balance with data augmentation techniques using nlpaug
 7. Implements SVM model to classify cognitive distortions
 8. Deploys ML model with FastAPI and UI built with Streamlit
+9. Uses Gemini API to reframe thoughts positively.

 ## 🖼️ Project Screenshot